hybridgroup/gobot/platforms/dji/tello/README.md

 ```

 ## How to Use

-- Connect to the drone's Wi-Fi network.
+Connect to the drone's Wi-Fi network from your computer.
+It will be named something like "TELLO-XXXXXX".

+Once you are connected you can run the Gobot code on your computer to control the drone.

 Here is a sample of how you initialize and use the driver: